houshuanglucie/Optimization-in-graphs/README.md

 # Optimization-in-graphs
-This is short course about graphics optimization.
+This is a short course about graphics optimization.